10 Things You Should Do While Movers are Moving

 If you are paying with a credit or debit card, you are likely to give your credit or debit card information as soon as you book your move.

-For cash payments, make sure that you have enough money to pay for the actual cost of your move.
+For cash payments, make sure that you have enough money to pay for the actual cost of your move, along with a tip for the movers.

-Are you thinking of moving to a new apartment?
-The Pines at Southmoor Apartments provide all Greeley residents with beautiful and affordable apartments.
+If you are thinking of moving into a new apartment, then make sure to explore The Pines at Southmoor Apartments.
+We provide fantastic apartment options for all Greeley residents.
 Contact us today to schedule a tour.